AroPix/MCS2MQTT/README.md

 This app is a LSPosed module which hooks into the Monsieur Cuisine app of the Monsieur Cuisine Smart cooking device, adding it's own Serial data listener and then return this data to Homeassistant

 ## Requirements
-You need to have a rooted machine, with Magisk and the LSPosed module installed (also install the LSPosed manager, this way its easier for you to open it)
+You need to have a rooted machine, with Magisk and the LSPosed module installed (also install the LSPosed manager, this way its easier for you to open it, this can be found inside the ZIP file of the LSPosed Zygisk module)
 A guide on how to do this can be found here: https://github.com/EliasKotlyar/Monsieur-Cuisine-Connect-Hack/issues/38#issuecomment-1928542640

+Afterwards compile and install the APK on the device and enable it for the Monsieur Cuisine app inside the LSPosed manager.

 Another requirement is Homeassistant with a MQTT server set up, when you have done that correctly and everything is configured properly and you launch the Monsieur Cuisine App it will start sending data to MQTT server, where Homeassistant will automatically discover it.